Mike Moore (American politician)

-Michael Cameron Moore (born April 3, 1952) is an American attorney and politician in the Democratic Party who was the Attorney General of Mississippi from 1988 to 2004.
+Michael Cameron Moore (born April 3, 1952) is an American attorney and politician.
+A member of the Democratic Party, he served as the Attorney General of Mississippi from 1988 to 2004.

 Early life and education

-Michael Cameron Moore was born on April 3, 1952 in Jackson, Mississippi.
+Michael Cameron Moore was born on April 3, 1952, in Jackson, Mississippi.
 He grew up in Pascagoula in Mississippi's Gulf Coast region and graduated from the city's Our Lady of Victory High School.
 He attended Mississippi Gulf Coast Community College for two years before studying political science at the University of Mississippi, receiving a bachelor's degree from the latter in 1974.
 He then received a J.D. from the University of Mississippi School of Law in 1976.
 He married Letitia Rebecca Wood and had a son with her.

-Early political career (1977–1988)
+Early political career

 In 1977, Moore became an assistant district attorney in Mississippi's 19th Judicial District, representing Jackson, Greene, and George counties.
 In 1979, he won election to the office of district attorney for the 19th Judicial District.
 Aged 26, he came into office in 1980 as the youngest elected official in Mississippi.
-In his first year as district attorney, Moore successfully convicted four of the five sitting Jackson County supervisors of corruption, gaining statewide media attention.
-He left office in 1988.
+In his first year as district attorney, Moore prosecuted four of the five sitting Jackson County supervisors on corruption charges stemming from the excessive purchase of seashells by the county to pave private driveways, gaining statewide media attention.
+During his tenure he also established youth education programs concerning child abuse and alcohol and illegal drug use.
+He won reelection in 1983 with 83 percent of the vote and left office in 1988.

-Attorney General of Mississippi (1988–2004)
+Attorney General of Mississippi

+Election

 In 1987, Moore ran for the office of Attorney General of Mississippi.
-In race which drew significant public attention, he defeated former Jackson mayor Dale Danks in the Democratic primary and won the general election.
+In a race which drew significant public attention, he defeated former Jackson mayor Dale Danks in the Democratic primary and won the general election.
 He was the first Gulf Coast candidate to win a state office in over 100 years.
 During the same election, Ray Mabus was elected governor and Dick Molpus was reelected secretary of state.
 The three of them were relatively young Democrats and shared similar goals in-so-far as ameliorating Mississippi's national reputation, supporting greater public health resources, and improving public education.
 The media collectively referred to them as the "boys of summer" and "the three musketeers".
 Moore was sworn-in as attorney general on January 7, 1988.

-In 1989, Moore announced that his office would no longer defend anti-civil rights suits.

-In 1991, Moore began pushing for the state to convene a grand jury to consider indictments in drug cases across Mississippi.
-The effort succeeded in December 1993, when a judge ordered counties to offer names of registered voters to build a jury pool.